Marketing Intermediate Updated 2026-03-22

 What is Partner Marketing?

-Partner marketing is a strategy where two or more companies collaborate on marketing activities — co-branded content, joint events, referral agreements, or shared campaigns — to reach each other’s audiences.
+Partner marketing is a strategy where two or more companies collaborate on marketing activities.
+Co-branded content, joint events, referral agreements, or shared campaigns.
+To reach each other’s audiences.

 The key: the partners should be complementary, not competitive.
 A CRM company partnering with an email marketing platform.
 A web design agency partnering with an SEO service.
 A real estate agent partnering with a mortgage broker.
 Each partner brings an audience the other wants to reach, and both benefit.

 Forrester data shows B2B companies generate an average of 28% of their revenue through partner ecosystems.
 For some companies, that number exceeds 50%.
-Partner marketing isn’t a side channel — for many businesses, it’s a primary growth engine.
+Partner marketing isn’t a side channel.
+For many businesses, it’s a primary growth engine.

 Why Does Partner Marketing Matter?